iturdikulov/notes/keyboard_shortcut.md

 For reverse search in history with ==`C-r`== hotkey and ==`Up`== key, I use different tool - [atuin](https://github.com/atuinsh/atuin).

+## atuin

+Invoke: standard key `C-r`.

+Remove item:

+- Select the entry you want to delete
+- Press `C-o` to open the inspector
+- Press `C-d` to delete the entry
+  NOTE: there is no confirmation dialog after pressing `C-d`.

 ## Sioyek

 I use [[Sioyek]] to read and annotate PDFs.
 It's optimized for research and